xcp-ng/win-pv-drivers/README.md

 This repo contains the Windows PV guest driver installer for XCP-ng guests.

-The relevant source code may be found in these locations:
+The relevant source code may be found at these locations:

 * Drivers:
     * [Bus Device Driver](https://github.com/xcp-ng/win-xenbus)